Getting Started

 AspectDetails

-AudienceNew users setting up their environment.
+AudienceNew users setting up their first local or CI evaluation.

 Python3.12+ recommended (CI uses 3.13).